peaceiris/actions-gh-pages/README.md

     keepFiles: true
 ```

-#### ⭐️ Publish to other repository
+#### ⭐️ Deploy to external repository

 By default, the files are published to the respository which is running this action.
-If you want to publish to another repository on GitHub set the environment variable `PUBLISH_REPO` to `<username>/<repo>`.
+If you want to publish to another repository on GitHub set the environment variable `EXTERNAL_REPOSITORY` to `<username>/<repo>`.

 For example: